 Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures, and review all federal, state and local regulations that may apply, before proceeding.
 The acid and base solutions can be used several times before they become neutralized or the dyes start to decompose.
-When ready to dispose, simply mix the two solutions to neutralize them and then pour down the sink with excess water according to Flinn Suggested Disposal Method #26b.
+When ready to dispose, simply mix the two solutions together to neutralize them.
+Pour the neutral solution down the drain with excess water according to Flinn Suggested Disposal Method #26b.